All vehicle insurance

 A strong leader is hugely important to a successful farm transition.
 Once you’ve committed to regular communication, appoint the right leader to guide all stakeholders through the process.

 "A significant part of any succession plan is determining who takes leadership in the next generation.
-The family should consider whether the candidate has strong leadership skills,” Patton said.
+The family should consider whether the candidate has strong leadership skills,” Hamilton said.
 “Keep in mind that leadership requires boldness and decisiveness.”

 3. Be fair, not equal